rameshmeduri/tech/REACT.md

 **PureComponent** performs a shallow comparison of `props` and `state`, and reduces the chance that you’ll skip a necessary update

 compare `this.props` with `nextProps` and `this.state` with `nextState` and return `false` to tell React the update can be skipped

+Life_Cycle : created, rendered, updated, removed

+# Class Components

+##### `componentWillMount()`
+- Invoked once, both on the client and server, immediately before the initial rendering occurs

+##### `componentWillReceiveProps(nextProps)`
+- Invoked when a component is receiving new props
+- This method is not called for the initial render.
+- Calling this.setState() within this function will not trigger an additional render.

+##### `componentWillUnmount()`
+- Invoked immediately before a component is unmounted from the DOM
+- Perform any necessary cleanup in this method, such as invalidating timers or cleaning up any DOM elements that were created in componentDidMount

+##### `componentDidMount()`
+- Invoked once, only on the client (not on the server), immediately after the initial rendering occurs
+- At this point in the lifecycle, you can access any refs to your children
+- The componentDidMount() method of child components is invoked before that of the parent component

+##### `componentDidUpdate(prevProps, prevState)`
+- Invoked immediately after the component's updates are flushed to the DOM
+- This method is not called for the initial render
+- Use this as an opportunity to operate on the DOM when the component has been updated.

+##### `shouldComponentUpdate(nextState, nextProps)`
+- Invoked before rendering when new props or state are being received
+- This method is not called for the initial render or when forceUpdate() is used
+- Use this as an opportunity to return false when you're certain that the transition to the new props and state will not require a component update

+##### `VDOM`
+- Changes are batched together
+- Changes are made to the `VDOM` instead of `DOM`
+- React creates a diff between the current representation and the previous representation persisted to the `DOM`, then applies the diff to the `DOM`

+##### `Keys`
+- With keys, React would actually re-order the DOM elements

+##### `HOC`
+- function that takes a `component` and returns a new `component`
+- wraps the `component` with additional props
+- HOC takes another component as argument

+##### `Render Prop`
+- `function prop` that is called in a `render` method